Sitecore-Community/docs/xDB/xdb-architecture/xdb-session-state/index.md

 * You trade some speed for **increased reliability**
 * You can share information across concurrent sessions on **multiple devices**
-* No need for sticky sessions (sticky sessions may result in unevent splits of traffic across load-balanced CDs)
+* No need for sticky sessions (sticky sessions may result in uneven splits of traffic across load-balanced CDs)

 ### Reliability

-In Sitecore's xDB, information about a visitor's is built up during their session and flushed to MongoDB on session end.
+In Sitecore's xDB, information about a visitor is built up during their session and flushed to MongoDB on session end.
 Imagine that you are using `InProc` session management - everything is stored in memory.
 If anything goes awry in your content delivery environment (for example, one out of three load-balanced instances goes down), visitors are at risk of losing their entire session.
 By contrast, if you are using OutProc session management, their session is maintained in a database - the information about that session is not lost.

 Why does this matter?
 For marketers, Sitecore 8 is all about getting a full picture of the individual.
 Interfaces like the Experience Profile lets you use Sitecore like a CRM - it collects all manner of information about what a visitor has done over time, what part of the sales process they are in, and how they are interacting with your brand.
 This kind of detailed information might not matter as much to you if your orders rarely exceed £10 - but if you are a vendor of luxury holiday packages, it probably does.
 In this scenario, individual session data is likely to be worth a lot more; if even a single session is lost, a contact may not be seen as moving through the sales pipeline even though they are.